 Lebanon is a very small town located in the state of Virginia.
 With a population of 3,342 people and two constituent neighborhoods, Lebanon is the 165th largest community in Virginia.

-When you are in Lebanon, you'll notice that it is more blue-collar than most other communities in America.
-35.10% of Lebanon’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Lebanon is a town of professionals, sales and office workers, and production and manufacturing workers.
-There are especially a lot of people living in Lebanon who work in office and administrative support (13.39%), management occupations (10.85%), and teaching (8.01%).
+Because occupations involving physical labor dominate the local economy, Lebanon is generally considered to be a blue-collar town.
+36.30% of the Lebanon workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Lebanon is a town of sales and office workers, professionals, and production and manufacturing workers.
+There are especially a lot of people living in Lebanon who work in management occupations (14.50%), office and administrative support (10.48%), and sales jobs (10.23%).

 Also of interest is that Lebanon has more people living here who work in computers and math than 95% of the places in the US.